-Todd Lawrence Larkin is an American artist and art historian, the recipient of the French Embassy’s Bourse Châteaubriand, the United States Capitol Historical Society’s Research Fellowship, the National Endowment for the Humanities’ Research Stipend, the Terra Foundation for American Art’s Academic Program Grant, the Henry Luce Foundation’s Program Grant, and the Samuel H. Kress Foundation’s Program Grant.
+Todd Lawrence Larkin is Professor of Seventeenth- to Nineteenth-Century European Art, the recipient of the French Embassy’s Bourse Châteaubriand, the United States Capitol Historical Society’s Research Fellowship, the National Endowment for the Humanities’ Research Stipend, the Terra Foundation for American Art’s Academic Program Grant (twice), the Henry Luce Foundation’s Program Grant (twice), and the Samuel H. Kress Foundation’s Program Grant.

 Family Origins in America, 1840s–1982

 Todd Larkin was born in Mountain View (Santa Clara County), California, on 24 February 1968, the second of four children of Lawrence Larkin and Constance Kremer.